-The non-interacting part of the Hamiltonian (Eqn.
-2) is composed of a CEF level $|\Gamma{\alpha}\rangle$ of a rare earth ion with degeneracy index n and a coupled phonon with energy $\hbar\omega_0$.
-In the interacting part (Eqn.
-3), $U{\mu} = a{\mu} + a{\mu}^{\dagger}$ is the phonon displacement operator and O{μ} is the quadrupolar operator transforming like the symmetry of the phonon [23, 24].
+The noninteracting part of the Hamiltonian [Eq.
+(2)] is composed of a CEF level $|\Gamma{\alpha}\rangle$ of a rare-earth ion with degeneracy index n and a coupled phonon with energy $\hbar\omega_0$.
+In the interacting part [Eq.
+(3)], $U{\mu} = a{\mu} + a{\mu}^{\dagger}$ is the phonon displacement operator and O{μ} is the quadrupolar operator transforming as the symmetry of the phonon [26,27].
 The magnetoelastic coupling constant is given by g_0 .
 Importantly, this process is not restricted to any particular part of the Brillouin zone.

 In the case of $Pr_2Zr_2O_7$, we can identify the phonon which produces the vibronic state.
-The calculated phonon dispersion in the relevant energy range is presented in Fig 2(d).
-At the Γ -point of the BZ, the calculations are in good agreement with the experimentally determined frequencies of the Raman-active phonons [18], and both show an absence of a doubly-degenerate phonon in the region of 55 meV.
+The calculated phonon dispersion in the relevant energy range is presented in Fig. 2(d).
+At the Γ point of the Brillouin zone (BZ), the calculations are in good agreement with the experimentally determined frequencies of the Raman-active phonons [21], and both show an absence of a doubly degenerate phonon in the region of 55 meV.
 However, mixing is possible at the other parts of the BZ, which also puts less restrictions on the phonon symmetry.
-A simple assumption is that the energy of an unperturbed E_q crystal field excitation would be found between the two split components at 56 meV, as marked with a dashed line in Fig. 2.
+A simple assumption is that the energy of an unperturbed E_g crystal field excitation would be found between the two split components at 56 meV, as marked with a dashed line in Fig. 2.
 There are two phonon candidates that are very close in energy to this CEF excitation in the X to W part of the BZ.
-The most probable phonon candidate is a phonon which is observed at 64.6 meV (63.5 meV is the calculated frequency) at the Γ point (T{2q}) .
+The most probable phonon candidate is a phonon which is observed at 64.6 meV (63.5 meV is the calculated frequency) at the Γ point (T{2g}).
 The calculated dispersion of this phonon is plotted as a red line in Fig. 2(d).
-The eigenvector involves the movement of O1 oxygens, which modulate the Pr^{3+} oxygen environment (see Fig. 2(e)).
-We observe this vibronic effect in the Raman spectra at Γ -point, because the CEF excitations do not show dispersion, and the splitting which results from interactions in a certain part of BZ, leads to the splitting of the CEF levels observed over the whole BZ [20].
+The eigenvector involves the movement of O1 oxygens, which modulate the Pr3+ oxygen environment [see Fig. 2(e)].
+We observe this vibronic effect in the Raman spectra at the Γ point, because the CEF excitations do not show dispersion, and the splitting which results from interactions in a certain part of BZ leads to the splitting of the CEF levels observed over the whole BZ [23].

-Our high resolution measurements of CEF excitations allow us to refine the crystal field parameters [17] and obtain values of magneto-elastic coupling constants, as shown in detail in the SI.
+Our high-resolution measurements of CEF excitations allow us to refine the crystal field parameters [19] and obtain values of magnetoelastic coupling constants, as shown in detail in the SM [20].

-Rare earth atoms show CEF excitations in the energy range of the lattice phonons in many materials, and the vibronic effect involving the CEF excitations can be relatively common [20, 22, 25], though not broadly studied.
-Among pyrochlore rare earth based compounds, vibronic states are found, for example, in Ho2Ti2O7 [20] and Tb2Ti2O7 [26].
-The latter is an especially interesting case, because a mixing of the very-low lying first excited state with a phonon might be an origin of a spin liquid state in this material [6].
+Rare-earth atoms show CEF excitations in the energy range of the lattice phonons in many materials, and the vibronic effect involving the CEF excitations can be relatively common [23,25,28], though not broadly studied.
+Among pyrochlore rare-earth based compounds, vibronic states are found, for example, in Ho2Ti2O7 [23] and Tb2Ti2O7 [16].
+The latter is an especially interesting case, because a mixing of the very-low-lying first excited state with a phonon might be an origin of a spin liquid state in this material [11].